munificent/journal/asset/post/2008-02-09-c-extension-methods-not-just-for-breakfast.md

 ```

 Much better.
 So this is about as far as I think most people get with them.
-"Extension method" = "friendlier calling convention."
-Now let's see if there
+"Extension method" = "friendlier calling convention".
+Now, let's see if there
 are any other rabbits we can pull out of this hat.

 ## Reuse Methods Without Inheritance